ElektraInitiative/libelektra/doc/tutorials/odbc-backend.md

 It is recommended to set up a user account, create a database and then create the tables using similar SQL statements as given above.
 You can run the PostgreSQL instance locally on the same computer where you use Elektra, but also on another node in the network.
 With this approach, it is possible to provide a centralized configuration storage for a whole network.
-As PostgreSQL natively supports transactions, it is also possible to share the same tables between multiple Elektra clients.
+As PostgreSQL natively supports transactions and multiple clients, it is also possible to share the same tables between multiple Elektra clients.
 Another option is to save the configurations for different users in separate tables.
 When a user logs in on any client PC in the network, the table with the matching configuration data can then, with some scripting, be mounted via Elektra.